-Charlotte looked cute as button in blue dress while George was wearing a white button-down shirt.
+Charlotte looked cute as a button in a blue dress while George was wearing a white button-down shirt.

-Coming to sartorial details Duchess of Cambridge Catherine was wearing a ice blue dress from her favourite designer for royal events Alexander McQueen.
-The Duchess was looking extremely gorgeous in bespoke dress.
+Coming to sartorial details The Duchess of Cambridge, Catherine, was wearing an ice blue dress from her favourite designer for royal events Alexander McQueen.
+The Duchess was looking extremely gorgeous in the bespoke dress.

-Kate paired the outfit with a beautiful hat by Juliette Botterill in matching colour tone.
+Catherine paired the outfit with a beautiful hat by Juliette Botterill in matching the colour tone.

-Here a look back to Duchess of Cambridge’s look at the event since 2011.
-A huge thanks to Katie (@katiesroyallove) on Twitter for making this beautiful collage of Duchess’ s looks since 2011.
+Here a look back to The Duchess of Cambridge’s look at the event since 2011.
+A huge thanks to Katie (@katiesroyallove) on Twitter for making this beautiful collage of The Duchess’s looks since 2011.